Draped turban: Hollywood-style glamour

 While the fashion for the turban was partly borne of necessity in Europe, it became chic when it appeared on the heads of Hollywood icons.
 The French milliner Madame Paulette (Pauline Adam de la Bruyère) is often credited with reviving the turban and claimed to have been inspired by the designs she saw on French girls cycling the streets of Paris during the war.
 She went on to create hats worn by Gloria Swanson, Marlene Dietrich and Greta Garbo.
 Later, she would also create designs for fashion houses such as Chanel and Ungaro Madame Agnès, who had trained under Caroline Reboux, was also designing turbans and a black fabric creation with ornate padded top-piece and scarf draping carried under the chin is part of the museum collection of the FIDM in Paris.

-While Lana Turner created an iconic image of femme fatale in turban in The Postman Always Rings Twice, the growing US popularity of South American stars such as Carmen Miranda also raised the profile of the draped turban as glamour wear – Miranda wore hers in a variety of extreme permutations in her films.
+While Lana Turner created an iconic image of femme fatale in turban in The Postman Always Rings Twice, the growing US popularity of South American star Carmen Miranda also raised the profile of the draped turban as glamour wear –Miranda wore hers in a variety of extreme permutations in her films.
+Miranda was a long-time adept of turbants as part of her onstage performing costume, the "Bahiana".
+The Bahiana turbant had been brought to Brazil by African enslaved women, who later turned into picturesque theatrical characters that Miranda brought to the US.

 1950s and beyond

-Versions of the draped turban started to gain in popularity again from the mid 1950s; in 1955, The Times reported on a Dior ensemble taking in the eastern trend and comprising sheath dress in brocaded silk, matching jacket trimmed with sable fur and brocaded silk draped turban.
+Versions of the draped turban started to gain in popularity again from the mid-1950s; in 1955, The Times reported on a Dior ensemble taking in the eastern trend and comprising sheath dress in brocaded silk, matching jacket trimmed with sable fur and brocaded silk draped turban.
 Turban styles were adapted to accommodate more bouffant hair styles.
 Milliner Claude Saint-Cyr – who designed hats for the Queen – featured a new supple felt turban in 1956 that covered the ears and rose to a draped peak at the back of the head.

 In the early 1970s, the London boutique Biba featured turbans, often paired with kaftans or diaphanous blouses – a look in keeping with the prevailing trends for both 1920s/30s and eastern styles.
 Often turbans were created as part of eveningwear; an example of a Biba evening coat and matching turban in rayon and Lurex knit is now part of the Victoria and Albert Museum archive.
 American designer Halston also featured the turban for eveningwear, and dressed fashion icons such as Bianca Jagger.
 The fashion for draped turbans also spread beyond disco glamour – Elizabeth Taylor, Joan Collins and the Queen all wore them with daywear.